ghaddarAbs/NER-with-LS/README.md

 # NER-with-LS

-WiNER: A Wikipedia Annotated Corpus for Named Entity Recognition
+Robust Lexical Features for Improved Neural Network Named-Entity Recognition
 ================================================================

 This repository contains the source code for the NER system presented in the following research publication